27 May 2024

 The Sculptor

 One of Mom's favorite places in Gettysburg is Casteel Sculptures.
-It is the shop of Gary Casteel, renown artist and sculptor who has done many Civil War pieces.
-In fact, Casteel makes replicas of many Gettysburg Battlefield monuments that you can buy in his shop.
-I'm waiting for him to make a replica of the Maryland, which features soldiers from both sides.
+It is the shop of Gary Casteel, renown artist and sculptor who has done many Civil War pieces, including the statue of Confederate General Longstreet.

 A monumental experience